 There are hundreds, maybe thousands, of studies on pitching performance that mainly focus on the upper body.
 The problem is energy comes from the lower half musculature interacting with the ground.
 These “ground reaction forces” is what the pitcher uses in his pitching mechanics to put force on the ball.
-So understanding what lower body muscle activity is contributing to pitching performance will show the pitcher where he should spend his time developing more strength and power to improve pitching performance.
+So understanding how lower body muscle activity is contributing to pitching performance will show the pitcher where he should spend his time developing more strength and power to improve pitching performance.

 If you have ever had a coach or program that is built on the arm path only then after reading this article, you should now understand why these approaches are either void of any strength/power training or preach against it.
-At this point, you will need to step back and first make the decision for yourself, on what approach to pitching do you believe in; upper body or total body?
+At this point, you will need to step back and first make the decision for yourself, on what approach to pitching you believe in; upper body or total body?
 3X Pitching is one approach that is built around the total body and its efficient and effective use of power.

 In this article, I will not only cover two case studies that measured the muscle activity of both the drive and landing leg in the pitching delivery but I will also go over why you will never significantly increase pitching velocity in an approach that only addresses the upper half.
 I will also give you some excellent exercises and lifts for developing these lower half muscles to improve pitching performance.